cncf/tag-security/assessments/projects/thanos/self-assessment.md

 **Critical:**

-> A listing of critical security components of the project with a brief description of their importance.

 * Components communicate securely with TLS.
 This prevents unauthorized modification of data in transit.
 * High availability and fault tolerance is achieved by distributing Prometheus data across multiple instances and using object storage for long-term storage.
 Because of redundancy in multiple components, if one part of the system fails, the user can still perform certain actions.